deeps201/Bootstrap-Intro/README.md

   #### SIDES

-                  * t - for classes that set margin-top or padding-top
+          1) t - for classes that set margin-top or padding-top

-                  + b - for classes that set margin-bottom or padding-bottom
+          2) b - for classes that set margin-bottom or padding-bottom

-                  + s - (start) for classes that set margin-left or padding-left
+          3) s - (start) for classes that set margin-left or padding-left

-                  + e - (end) for classes that set margin-right or padding-right
+          4) e - (end) for classes that set margin-right or padding-right

-                  + x - X-Axis
+          5)  x - X-Axis

-                  + y - Y-Axis
+          6)  y - Y-Axis

+ # FIFURES

     To display a content—like an image with an caption, consider using a <figure>.

          <figure class="figure">
          <img src= "..." class="figure-img img-fluid rounded">